litmuschaos/v1-litmus-docs/docs/getstarted.md

 kubectl apply -f https://litmuschaos.github.io/pages/litmus-operator-v1.1.0.yaml
 ```

-The above command install all the CRDs, required service account configuration, and chaos-operator.
+The above command installs all the CRDs, required service account configuration, and chaos-operator.
 Before you start running a chaos experiment, verify if Litmus is installed correctly.

 **Verify your installation**